Persona 2: Eternal Punishment: Plot

-Eternal Punishment begins when Maya is sent to write a story about the Joker phenomenon: according to rumor, if someone phones their own number, the Joker will kill on request.
+Eternal Punishment begins when the protagonist Maya is sent to write a story about the Joker phenomenon: according to rumor, if someone phones their own number, the Joker will kill on request.
 Going to Seven Sisters, she, Ulala, and Katsuya find the school principal murdered by the Joker.
 The Joker then attacks them, forcing each of them to summon their Personas.
 After the Joker knocks them out, Philemon contacts them and warns of a growing danger to the city.
 After waking, the three pursue the Joker into the school clock tower, where he attempts to force a student to remember the events of Innocent Sin.
-They are saved by Tatsuya, who tells Maya to forget about him.
-After Katsuya is removed from the case by his superior Captain Shimazu, he teams up with Maya and Ulala to find the Joker.
+They are saved by Tatsuya, who tells the protagonist Maya to forget about him.
+After Katsuya is removed from the case by his superior Captain Shimazu, he teams up with the protagonist Maya and Ulala to find the Joker.
 They eventually ally with Baofu, who believes that Tatsuya Sudou and his father Tatsuzou are involved with the Joker.
 Going to the mental institution where Sudou is held, they discover that Tatsuzou sent Taiwanese Mafia hitmen to kill Sudou.
 Once confronted, Sudou admits that he is the Joker, and reveals that he is attempting to trigger the reappearance of the Other Side.
 Pursuing him to the Sky Museum, the party runs into Tatsuya and saves Jun from Sudou after Sudou sets the building on fire.
 After escaping with the museum's visitors on a blimp, an injured Sudou makes a final attack that damages the blimp before Tatsuya kills him.
 When the party regroup, Tatsuya has vanished.